Keweenaw Heritage Grants - 2014

 Organizational/Program Sustainability: organizational development, volunteer development, leadership development, board training, community engagement

 Other preservation and heritage-related projects will also be considered.
 Grants cannot fund direct overhead expenses.
-Greater consideration will be given to proposals that address accessibility, safety, and organizational sustainability; greater consideration will also be given to Keweenaw Heritage Site organizations.
+Applicants may submit up to two (2) applications, which must be prioritized by the applicant.
+Greater consideration will be given to proposals that address accessibility, safety, and organizational sustainability; greater consideration will also be given to Keweenaw Heritage Site organizations for their highest priority application.

 Keweenaw National Historical Park

 Applications will be reviewed by a panel of NPS staff and Advisory Commission members.
-All applications will be considered for Advisory Commission grants; applications that are specifically eligible for NPS grants will receive consideration for both funding sources.
-Notifications of awards will be made by May 1, 2013.
+Notifications of awards will be made by May 1, 2014.

 NOTE: Projects will be selected for funding based on the answers submitted in the application, available funds, and a balance of projects by type and location.